-With its original roots in family members of alcoholic parents, codependency is a concept that describes a relationship where each party is unable to act independently from one another.
+With its original roots in family members of alcoholic parents, codependency is a concept that describes a relationship where each party is unable to act independently from one other.
 While the idea might sound a bit far-fetched at first, even romantic to some, the truth is that these relationships are often fraught with emotionally destructive behavior, manipulation, and toxic power struggles.

 And despite all of the turmoil, the members of the relationship are often unable to grow, change their tumultuous habits, or leave the other party on their own.
 This destructive pattern has also been termed “relationship addiction” and has a strong connection with substance abuse and eating disorders.
-In fact, the term was first defined in the late 1970s to describe the patterns of behavior observed in families where one member was an alcoholic.
+The term was first defined in the late 1970s to describe the patterns of behavior observed in families where one member was an alcoholic.
 Other members would often ignore the obvious and vicious addiction, refuse to acknowledge it, or might adopt new behaviors in an attempt to distract themselves from it entirely.
-For example one may people please, participate in sex, gambling, lottery, gaming, use food to soothe or escape stress or stress of family life all while suppressing how they really feel.
+For example one may people please, participate in sex, gambling, lottery, gaming, and use food to soothe or escape stress or stress of family life all while suppressing how they feel.

 Where Does Codependency Come from?

 Like many other types of addiction, the risk of codependence is often passed down from parents to their children.
 But unlike substance addiction, genetic factors aren’t heavily involved.
 Rather, codependency is a learned behavior that children adopt by “watching and imitating other family members who display this type of behavior,” according to Mental Health America.